Glutey/Personal-PA/README.md

 # Personal-PA

-Get strategic with your time and get the most out of your day with Personal PA!!
+Get strategic with your time and get the most out of your day with the Personal PA!!